jguadagno/bootstrapThemeSwitcher/README.md

 **Dynamically Load Theme Name**
 The plugin will pull in a list of the latest themes from [Bootswatch](http://www.bootswatch.com).
 This will populate a `select` or `ul` element with a list of themes to choose.
 **Switch the Bootstrap Theme**
-The dynamically loaded themes will automatically switch the theme when choosen.
+The dynamically loaded themes will automatically switch the theme when chosen.
 **Saves theme to a cookie**
 Takes the selected theme information and saves it to a cookie to reload later **Loads a theme from a cookie**